Try Semrush

 How?
 Your blog post introduction.

-4-7 Sentences
+Limit Your Intro to 4-7 Sentences

 Let’s face it:

-No one likes long blog post introductions, like this:
+No one likes long blog post introductions.
+Like this:

-…and get them excited for the content they’re about to read.
+In our experience, four to seven sentences is more than enough to hook people and get them excited for the content they’re about to read.

-PPP Formula
+Use the PPP Formula

 The PPP formula

-First, you have the Preview.
+First, you have the preview.

 Just let your reader know EXACTLY what to expect.